Red Light Therapy for Swimmers - Boosting Recovery

 Results

-Athletes who were treated with 830 nm LED therapy experienced up to 6-point pain relief on the pain scale in 2–6 sessions.
+Athletes treated with 830 nm LED therapy experienced significant pain relief in just 2–6 sessions.
 Their average RTP was reduced to 9.6 days from the standard 19.23 days.
-Most of the participants (78.5%) were satisfied with the treatment, and no side effects were reported.
+Most participants were satisfied with the treatment, and no side effects were reported.

 Conclusion

 830 nm LED phototherapy resulted in a safe and significant reduction of recovery time in injured athletes, allowing them to return to competition earlier.
-Effects were favorable, but more controlled trials are needed for stronger evidence.
+While effects were favorable, more controlled trials are needed for stronger evidence.

 Study 2: Photobiomodulation with 660 nm and 850 nm Infrared Light for Enhanced Swimming Performance in Parathletes